orospakr/diatropikon/README.md

 # Diatropikon

 Devops ergonomics for [Kubernetes](http://kubernetes.io).
-Capture and define your cloud infrastructure as a Kubernetes-powered ops pipeline as code, all in a git repository.
+Capture and define your cloud infrastructure as a Kubernetes-powered ops pipeline in code.

 *(Note; this project is still in progress: much of the below README is serving as a design document in the meantime)*